 Infertility is a difficult problem and a difficult situation for couples who have difficulty conceiving a child, nearly one in six couples.
 Infertility affects both sexes equally, with 40 to 50% of infertility cases caused by factors in women and 40 to 50% of cases caused by factors in men.
 The remaining cases correspond to unexplained infertility.
-Keep in mind that treatments can be successful in treating infertility, even if the cause cannot be diagnosed.
+Keep in mind that treatments in fertility can be successful in treating infertility, even if the cause cannot be diagnosed.
 Effective treatments exist for most causes of infertility.

 If you have difficulty conceiving a child, here are some facts you should know: